ChungmanPARK12/ClassicQ/README.md

 This project showcases how I design and structure the core navigation and startup experience of a mobile app.

-- Clean and predictable navigation structure.
+- Clean and predictable navigation structure
-- Controlled loading and splash screen behavior.
-- A calm, distraction-free UX inspired by classical music listening.
+- Clear separation between app initialization and navigation flow
-- A solid UI and navigation foundation for a music-focused mobile app.
+- A solid UI and navigation foundation for a music-focused mobile app

 ## Features

-- **Controlled splash screen** with explicit app initialization handling.
+- **Controlled splash screen** with explicit app initialization logic
-- **Track list and playback flow** designed for predictable state transitions.
+- **Track list and playback flow** with predictable playback state transitions
-- **Random playback logic** across the full music library.
+- **Random playback logic** across the full music library
-- **Favorites screen** for persisting user-selected tracks.
+- **Favorites screen** for saving and managing user-selected tracks
-- A **clean and consistent navigation structure** across all screens.

 ## Full App Flow